 Cauliflower Steaks with Roasted Pepper and Tomato Salad

 This dish is delicious even if your cauliflower "steaks" are sliced less than perfectly.
 If you are cooking smaller pieces, simply reduce the cooking time by a few minutes.
-Use extra roasted vegetables later in the week for Easy Chickpea Curry.

 - 1 large head cauliflower, trimmed

 - Coarse salt and ground pepper

 - 2 large bell peppers (red, yellow, or orange)